pyOpenSci/python-package-guide/documentation/repository-files/readme-file-best-practices.md

 Thus, it is important that you spend some time up front creating a high quality **README.md** file for your Python package.

-Your README.md file should be located in the root of your GitHub repository.

 ````{note}
 An editor or the editor in chief will ask you to revise your README file